ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 ## ✅ Summary

 **What You Can Do:**
-- ✅ Upload stock mehndi photos
+- ✅ Upload stock mehendi photos
 - ✅ Manage style library
 - ✅ Categorize and organize styles
 - ✅ Control which styles are visible